Kobra (DC Comics): Jason Burr

 Jason Burr as Kobra, on the cover of Face of Evil: Kobra #1 (January 2009).
 Art by Andrew Robinson.

 Jeffrey's twin brother Jason is resurrected by Kobra, possibly through the use of Kobra's Lazarus Pits.
 This involves the death of an entire facility of Checkmate agents, including several of Burr's friends.
 Jason reveals that he is re-structuring the organization and killing all the old members.
 Before revealing himself as the new Kobra, Jason spends time undercover as a Checkmate agent.

-In Convergence, Jason Burr leads Kobra under the alias of "King Kobra" and faces off against Red Hood and Arsenal.
+King Kobra

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-King Kobra and Helga Jace work together to fuse Violet Harper with the energy being Aurakle, transforming her into Halo.
+An unidentified King Kobra is introduced in the "Convergence" storyline and later appears in the DC Rebirth relaunch.
+After Lady Eve makes off with Helga Jace, King Kobra plans to raze a town in Markovia if his demands are not met.
+When the Suicide Squad joins the fight and rescues Katana from Lady Eve, they and Katana find King Kobra outside Castle Markov.
+King Kobra later shows Jace the powers of a comatose girl that she was watching.
+King Kobra reveals that he caught an Aurakle and tells Jace to weaponize it.
+During the Suicide Squad's fight with King Kobra's forces, Katana and Enchantress find that King Kobra had Jace fuse Violet Harper with the Aurakle.
+King Kobra activates an implant in Violet's neck, only for Violet to tear it out as the Aurakle gains control of Violet's body.
+King Kobra, Katana, and Enchantress fight Violet who is now a vessel for the Aurakle under the name of Halo.
+After Katana uses the Soultaker on Lady Eve, King Kobra escapes.